carlesfernandez/docker-petalinux/README.md

     petalinux@host:/path/to/petalinux_project# petalinux-build
     petalinux@host:/path/to/petalinux_project# vivado

 Otherwise, the arguments will be executed as a command.
+Example:

+    user@host:/path/to/petalinux_project$ /path/to/petalin.sh \
+    "petalinux-create -t project --template zynq --name myproject"

 For Vivado, you might need some tweaking to get the graphical interface working.
+See section down below.

 If you want to use `repo`, you will need to switch to Python 3.6, and then switch back to Python2.7 after using it: